Tomasz Beksiński: Career

-Music journalist
+Music journalism

-In the late '70s he became a music journalist and was one of the most charismatic Polish radio presenters.
+In the late 1970s he became a music journalist and was one of the most charismatic Polish radio presenters.
 It was not a coincidence he chose such a career; he was known to be a music lover, who had an impressive collection of LP records.
 He debuted on air in Marek Niedźwiecki's programme in 1982.
 At the beginning he worked together with Polskie Radio and presented programmes Romantycy muzyki rockowej, and Wieczór płytowy.

 He also wrote feature articles and reviews for Tylko Rock and Magazyn muzyczny magazines.
 From 1998 he wrote a column Opowieści z Krypty in Tylko Rock magazine, where his features were published.
 He also wrote for Machina magazine.

-Translations
+Translation

 Tomasz Beksiński was also an English-Polish translator.
-He translated most of the James Bond and Harry Callahan films and Monty Python's Flying Circus comedy sketches and many other films e.g. Wild at Heart, Silence of the Lambs, Apocalypse Now, Robin Hood: Prince of Thieves, Birdy, Die Hard, Don't Look Now, Frankenstein, Beyond the Poseidon Adventure, The Swarm, Someone's watching me!, Lethal Weapon, 1941, Pet Sematary, Reservoir Dogs.
+He translated most of the James Bond and Harry Callahan films and Monty Python's Flying Circus comedy sketches and many other films e.g. Wild at Heart, Silence of the Lambs, Apocalypse Now, Robin Hood: Prince of Thieves, Birdy, Die Hard, Don't Look Now, Frankenstein, Beyond the Poseidon Adventure, The Swarm, Someone's watching me!, Lethal Weapon, 1941, Pet Sematary, Reservoir Dogs, Lost Highway, Untouchables, Carrie, Dawn Of The Dead, Pumpkinhead, Hellraiser, The Reptile, Casablanca, Escape From New York, Once Upon a Time in America, Godfather 3, The Fury, The Doors, Casualties of War.

 He also translated some lyrics of Marillion, Iron Maiden, King Crimson, Pink Floyd, The Doors, Joy Division and The Sisters of Mercy.

-Plane accident

-On 2 November 1988 he survived a plane accident in Rzeszów, in which one person was killed and several others severely injured.
-He never traveled by plane again.

-Suicide
+Death

 On 24 December 1999 Tomasz died by suicide.
-Shortly before his death he wrote a feature about modern culture, in which he unambiguously forewarned about his intention.
-He had a history of suicide ideation and attempts.